 Completed applications must be received no later than December 1 for admission in the following September.

-All materials must be turned in by December 1st not postmarked so make sure to get started early!
+All materials must be turned in by December 1st, not postmarked, so make sure to get started early!

 What are the program prerequisites?